All Physics course participants undertake areas of study in:

 Learning, Teaching and Assessment in Physics: The OAKS course is built upon Physics in the National Curriculum, the Standards for the award of Qualified Teacher Status and the needs of Trainee Teachers, pupils and schools.
 Physics sessions will essentially look at ways of teaching Physics content through the 11-18 age range.
 Typical topics for Physics sessions include:

-- Developing collaborative learning practices through the topic of Earth, Space and The Solar System.
+topic of Earth, Space and The Solar System.

 An important part of the course is learning how to create a stimulating and caring environment.
 To help create such an environment, you need to be enthusiastic and lessons need to be well planned and related to the needs of pupils.
 They need to be conducted in a well-organised way with a positive approach to control.
 You will be able to prepare in advance for handling different situations, since strategies for maintaining discipline and managing the learning in a Physics laboratory are considered and discussed.